Quantum state testing beyond the polarizing regime and quantum triangular discrimination: Preliminaries

 \subsubsection{Quantum entropy difference problem}

-The definition of the \textsc{Quantum Entropy Difference Problem} (\QEDP{}) slightly differs from the flavor of \Cref{def:QSDP}: \begin{definition}[Quantum Entropy Difference Problem (\QEDP{}), adapted from \cite{BASTS10}] Given quantum circuits $Q_0$ and $Q_1$ acting on $n$ qubits and having $k$ specified output qubits.
-Let $\rho_i$ be the state obtained by running $Q_i$ in $\ket{0^n}$ and tracing out the non-output qubits.
+The definition of the \textsc{Quantum Entropy Difference Problem}, denoted as $\QEDP[g]$, slightly differs from the flavor of \Cref{def:QSDP}: \begin{definition}[Quantum Entropy Difference Problem, ${\QEDP[g]}$, adapted from~{\cite[Section 1.2]{BASTS10}}] Let $Q_0$ and $Q_1$ be quantum circuits that act on $m(n)$ qubits and having $n$ specified output qubits, where $m$ is polynomial in $n$.
+For $i \in \binset$, let $\rho_i$ be the state obtained by running $Q_i$ in $\ket{0^n}$ and tracing out the non-output qubits.
 Let $g:\bbN\rightarrow\bbR^+$ be an efficiently computable function.
-Then promise that one of the following cases will occur: \begin{itemize}[topsep=0.33em, itemsep=0.33em, parsep=0.33em] \item Yes instance: A pair of quantum circuits $(Q_0,Q_1)$ such that $S(\rho_0)-S(\rho_1) \geq g(n)$; \item No instance: A pair of quantum circuits $(Q_0,Q_1)$ such that $S(\rho_1)-S(\rho_0) \geq g(n)$. \end{itemize} \end{definition}
+Then promise that one of the following cases will occur: \begin{itemize}[topsep=0.33em, itemsep=0.33em, parsep=0.33em] \item \emph{Yes:} A pair of quantum circuits $(Q_0,Q_1)$ such that $\S(\rho_0)-\S(\rho_1) \geq g(n)$; \item \emph{No:} A pair of quantum circuits $(Q_0,Q_1)$ such that $\S(\rho_1)-\S(\rho_0) \geq g(n)$. \end{itemize} \end{definition}